wp-plugins/design-approval-system/readme.txt

 = Version 3.5 / August 18th, 2013 =
  * FIXED: Possible fatal error on some installs regarding the function st4_columns_head() in our functions.php file.
 This function has been removed now.
 Thanks to 'aspirenetwork' for pointing this out.
 [Link to original post](http://wordpress.org/support/topic/error-in-activatiing-the-plugin?replies=8)
+ * REMOVED: Tags from column for the designs list page in the wp-admin.

 = Version 3.4 / June 30st, 2013 =
  * FIXED ADMIN: Misc CSS Fixes for Firefox